 Quality Management System (QMS) The organizational structure, processes, procedures, and resources needed to implement quality management goals, objectives, and requirements.

-Quality Leadership (QL)¹ The Department of the Navy’s definition of QL is based on W. Edwards Deming’s ideas.
+Quality Leadership (QL) The Department of the Navy’s definition of QL is based on W. Edwards Deming’s ideas.
 “The application of quantitative methods and the knowledge of people to assess and improve a) materials and services supplied to the organization, b) all significant processes within the organization, and c) meeting the needs of the end-user, now and in the future.”
+U.S. Depart Of The Navy TQL In The Fleet Theory to Practice, J.Wasik, B.Ryan, 1993, AD-A275 444 92pgs.

 Quality Management (QM) That aspect of the overall management function that determines and implements quality policy.
 Quality management includes strategic planning, allocation of resources, and systematic activities for quality such as quality planning, operations, oversight, and evaluation.